• Trust Weighted Perfect

 3. Really Great 4.5

-As much physical and biological as theatrical, Mickey Rourke’s performance harks back to early Stallone in the steroidal muscularity required for the role.
+Mickey Rourke’s performance harks back to early Stallone in the steroidal muscularity required for the role, as much physical and biological as theatrical.
 Coupling this über manliness with a low-key sensitivity and the ability to shed a tear (an essential skill of great movie actors), he creates the inimitable performance for which he’s receiving deserved hosannas.
 Coming 27 years after he burst on the scene with his other inimitable turn1, The Wrestler makes him a bona fide Hollywood legend.

 Rourke’s character famously declares himself “an old broken down piece of meat,” so it’s fitting that his love interest would herself be a piece of meat trying to stave off the oblivion of age.
 Thus Marisa Tomei puts her body on the line as much as her celebrated leading man.
-Yes, her stripper-with-a-heart-of-gold takes it – almost – all off, managing to keep her dignity in tact in the process.
+Yes, her stripper-with-a-heart-of-gold takes it all off – almost, managing to keep her dignity intact in the process.

 Coming a year after her solid turn in Before the Devil Knows Your Dead, Tomei has solidified her position as a serious actress, no longer needing to be funny or glamorous to jump off the screen.
 That said, she looks pretty damn hot in The Wrestler.